 God knows us intimately, and He understands our struggles completely.
-There is not a single hair on a single head that He hasn’t counted, or a briefest shadow that He’s missed, or the smallest mutation of DNA He doesn’t know.
+There is not a single hair on a single head that He hasn’t counted, or the briefest shadow that He’s missed, or the smallest mutation of DNA He doesn’t know.
 He is with us every moment of every day, without fail, even when we cannot see Him or hear Him or feel Him.

 Anguish, despair, grief, loss, pain, and sorrow fill the pages of Job’s extraordinary story and line the Psalms of lament:

 - “Why am I so sad?
 Why am I so troubled?”
-(Psalm 42:5 GNT)
+(Psalm 42:5)